Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Experimental Results and Discussion

 The results also show consistently high correctness across all scenarios concerning questions related to trajectory planning and re-planning.
-The model is able to determine whether the modification of a predicted trajectory has been caused by the occurrence of an obstacle or other circumstance.
-Scenario 1 and Scenario 2 also exhibit relatively high correctness in questions related to goal completion and task status.
-However, the model encounters challenges in Scenario 3, occasionally failing to identify if a navigation that starts correctly concludes with an abortion or cancellation.
-This issue may be attributed to misalignment during the retrieval process, specifically in the selection of the best chunk associated with a particular goal associated with numerous embeddings within a single collection from the vector database.
+The model can determine whether the modification of a predicted trajectory has been caused by the occurrence of an obstacle or by other circumstance.
+Scenarios 1 and 2 also exhibit relatively high correctness in questions related to goal completion and task status.
+However, the model encounters challenges in Scenario 3, occasionally failing to identify whether a navigation that starts correctly concludes with an abortion or cancellation.
+This issue may be attributed to a misalignment during the retrieval process, specifically in the selection of the best chunk associated with a particular goal associated with numerous embeddings within a single collection from the vector database.

-Correctness in identifying specific targets and locations lacks some consistency, with results exceeding 50\% in the first scenario, around 70\% in the second and over 75\% in the third.
-In particular, three scenarios encounter difficulties in identifying the initial position of the robot before starting the navigation, due to the model misaligns the queried position with the one assumed by the robot when starting the navigation process.
-This fact may also be attributed to deficiencies in the retrieval process.
-In Scenario 1, understanding the sequence of events or the order of goals results challenging for the model, leading to inaccuracies in specifying the second location or goal.
-Nevertheless, this challenge is not present in Scenario 3 and absent or reduced in Scenario 2, demonstrating how differences in data distribution can introduce varied responses even when using specific and unambiguous questions.
+Correctness in identifying specific targets and locations lacks consistency, with results exceeding 50\% in the first scenario, around 70\% in the second and over 75\% in the third.
+In particular, three scenarios encounter difficulties in identifying the initial position of the robot before starting the navigation, as the model misaligns the queried position with that assumed by the robot when starting the navigation process.
+This may also be attributed to deficiencies in the retrieval process.
+In Scenario 1, understanding the sequence of events or order of goals is a challenge for the model, leading to inaccuracies in specifying the second location or goal.
+Nevertheless, this challenge is not present in Scenario 3 and is absent or reduced in Scenario 2, demonstrating how differences in data distribution can introduce varied responses even when using specific and unambiguous questions.